fjvallarino/monomer/tasks.md

   - Check cursor after click (most likely caused by "active" style)
   - Remove StyleChangeCfg if possible
   - Check dial cursor change
+  - Restore cursor when it goes outside the window

 - Pending
   - Add header in all files, indicating license and documenting what the module does